 Members of the PEI arts community are periodically invited to apply to take part in the jury selection process.
 Nominate a PEI Art Bank Acquisition Jury Member

 How can I submit my work for consideration?

-New applications from artists will be accepted once the 2019 Provincial Art Bank Program has been announced.
-Qualifications, criteria and selection process will be available at that time.
+New applications from artists will now be accepted for the 2019 Provincial Art Bank Program.
+Please click the following link for qualifications, criteria, selection process and application.